-For the first time in the history of science, scientists at the Institute of Cytology and Genetics of the Siberian Branch of the Russian Academy of Sciences (IC&G SB RAS) have managed to reduce the nicotine content in tobacco plants several times over.
+For the first time in the history of science, scientists at the Institute of Cytology and Genetics of the Siberian Branch of the Russian Academy of Sciences (IC&G SB RAS) have succeeded in reducing the nicotine content in tobacco plants several times over.
 This scientific breakthrough opens up new prospects for agriculture and the pharmaceutical industry.

 Scientists emphasize that the task of obtaining tobacco plants with a reduced nicotine content has been set before many scientific groups around the world.
 However, the difficulty lay in the fact that the synthesis of the nicotine molecule was controlled by three families of genes at once, which complicated the genome editing process.
 Using the method of multiplex genome editing, scientists at IC&G SB RAS have developed genetically stable lines of tobacco plants with switched-off genes that control nicotine synthesis.
 The patent for the "method of obtaining non-transgenic mutant tobacco plants with reduced nicotine content" was obtained by scientists on January 24.